We are the Good Hands

 Our integrated approach

 Allstate provides affordable, simple and connected protection solutions.
-While we are primarily engaged in the property and casualty insurance business in the United States and Canada, we also offer accident and health insurance, identity protection, and protection plans for electronic devices, furniture and appliances.
+While we are primarily engaged in the property and casualty insurance business in the United States and Canada, we also offer accident and health insurance, identity protection, and protection plans for consumer electronics, mobile phones and appliances.
 Founded in 1931, Allstate became a publicly traded company in 1993 and fully independent in 1995, when it was spun off from Sears Holdings Corp.
 Today, we are one of the largest publicly held personal lines property and casualty insurers in America.
 We are listed on the New York Stock Exchange under the trading symbol ALL and are widely known through our slogan: “You’re in good hands with Allstate.®”

-This slogan reflects our commitment to stakeholders – customers, employees, agents, suppliers, shareholders and the communities where we operate and beyond.
-It shapes the guiding principles of Allstate, known as Our Shared Purpose – to empower customers with the protection they need to achieve their hopes and dreams as well as to build resilient communities.
+This slogan reflects our commitment to customers, employees, agents, suppliers, stockholders and the communities where we operate and beyond.
+It shapes the guiding principles of Allstate, known as Our Shared Purpose, which are to empower customers with protection to help them achieve their hopes and dreams.
 We put words into action not only through our products and services, but through the way we create value for stakeholders throughout our business.

 Allstate believes that the interrelations among economic, environmental and social factors are increasingly material to long-term enterprise value creation.
 This view informs our strategy development and how we manage risks and opportunities throughout the value chain.

 To determine Allstate’s risks and opportunities as well as our social and environmental impact more comprehensively, we periodically conduct a sustainability materiality assessment to learn what ESG issues are significant to our stakeholders.
-We zero in on our material environmental, social and governance factors along with traditional financial information to strengthen our strategy development and risk management.
+We zero in on our material environmental, social and governance (ESG) factors along with traditional financial information to strengthen our strategy development and risk management.
 Read more in the Materiality and stakeholder engagement section of the report.

 What does value creation